robinssq/api-docs/docs/auction.rst

    * - Event Tracker Type
      - Event Description

-   * - bam_box_impression
-     - Applies only to SmartLinks contained within a SmartShop unit (Bam Box).
-Fire this event tracker once the SmartShop containing the SmartLink is loaded on the page.

-   * - bam_box_viewable_impression
-     - Applies only to SmartLinks contained within a SmartShop unit (Bam Box).
-Fire this event tracker once the SmartShop containing the SmartLink is scrolled into view on the page.
-(The SmartLink itself need not be in view.)

    * - impression
      - Signals that at least one occurrence of this SmartLink has been loaded on the page.
 You may fire this event tracker immediately